Today's Top Gainer

 The notes on financial statements referred to in the Auditors report are self-explanatory and do not call for any further comments.
 The Auditors Report does not contain any qualification, reservation or adverse remark.

-The Board has appointed M/s Munish K Sharma & Associates, Company Secretaries to conduct Secretarial Audit for the financial year 2017-18.
-The Secretarial Audit Report for the financial year ended March 31, 2018 is annexed herewith marked as Annexure II to this Report.
+The Board has appointed M/s Munish K Sharma & Associates, Company Secretaries to conduct Secretarial Audit for the financial year 2018-19.
+The Secretarial Audit Report for the financial year ended March 31, 2019 is annexed herewith marked as Annexure III to this Report and the qualifications thereof are explained with the Management comments.

-The Audit Committee comprises of following three Independent Directors and one Non Executive Director and during the Financial Year 2017-18 five meeting(s) of the committee were convened, the attendance record of members of the committee are as follows:
+The Audit Committee comprises of following three Independent Directors and one Non-Executive Director and during the Financial Year 2018-19, four meeting(s) of the committee were convened, the attendance record of members of the committee is as follows:

 The recommendations, if any made to the Board by the Audit Committee during the year under review were accepted.